tararelan/COMP4471-Final-Project-2022/README.md

-# Deep-Learning-and-Sign-Language-Interpretation
+# Deep Learning and Sign Language Interpretation
-Final project for HKUST COMP4471 2022 Fall
+Final project for COMP4471 (Deep Learning in Computer Vision) at HKUST in 2022 Fall